LaCale London

-Early life and education
+Early years

 LaCale London was born on August 5, 1997, in Peoria, Illinois.
 He attended Peoria High School there, earning all-conference and defensive player of the year honors.
 After graduating, London spent one year at Iowa Central Community College, playing in six games as a freshman and recording 32 tackles.
 He also made six quarterback sacks.

+College career

 London later transferred to Western Illinois University, playing in all eleven games in 2018.
-He recorded 23 tackles and 3.5 sacks, earning him a place on the MVCF All-Newcomer team.
+He recorded 23 tackles and 3.5 sacks, earning him a place on the Missouri Valley Football Conference (MVCF) All-Newcomer team.
 As a senior in 2019, London started all twelve games and tied for second in the MVCF with three forced fumbles.
 He totaled 45 tackles, earning him second-team All-MVCF honors by Phil Steele.